 How I Became a Pastry Chef In Just Two Hours (I wish)

 Upon arriving, we were instructed to wash our hands and grab an apron.
 There was coffee available, as well as a small plate of cheese and crackers to snack on.
 (I’m always happy when snacks are provided!)
 The instructor gave us a bit about her background as a pastry chef, and then we dove into the lesson.

 She informed us that we would be making croissants from dough that the previous day’s class had made, and that we would be making a dough that would be used the next day.
 This is because the process of making croissants can take several days.
 I had figured it was an involved process but had no idea it was so lengthy.

 Our instructor guided us through combining the ingredients, mixing the dough together, and rolling it out.
 Then things got real and we learned how to make the butter layer.
 Our instructor stressed that you must use good butter, like Kerrygold Irish Butter.
 There’s a reason the French don’t use margarine for their pastries.

-The butter layer is made by basically pounding out a giant blob of butter into a ten inch (or so) flat square.
+We got to work (and it was work!) pounding a giant blob of butter into a ten-inch (or so) flat square.